 If a player decides to sell some of their tournament action, but unregister from the tournament before it begins, the staking funds will be returned to the players that bought a stake and will not be retained by the selling player.

-All hands in progress will be rolled back.
+For Cash Games, all hands in progress will be rolled back.
 Each player’s chip count will be reset to the amount at the beginning of the hand.